#KeepTeen

 A one-hour interactive teaching module and PowerPoint presentation based on the Youth@Work—Talking Safety curriculum that is designed to raise awareness about workplace safety and health, and provide an understanding of the skills needed to become active in creating safe and healthy work environments.

-CareerSafe OSHA 10-Hour Construction or General Industry courses online
+CareerSafe OSHA 10-Hour Construction or General Industry Courses Online

 Training about common safety and health hazards on the job.
 Students receive an OSHA 10-hour course completion card at the end of the training.
 CareerSafe is one of several OSHA-Authorized Online Providers specifically selected to reach young workers.